 Since 2007, the USDA requires that growers sterilize almonds, even those labeled as “raw”.
 So, essentially raw almonds aren’t truly raw.
 This regulation was passed in response to two salmonella outbreaks linked to almonds.

 This sterilization process is done by heating almonds with steam, irradiating them, roasting or blanching, or treating them with propylene oxide (PPO).
 PPO is classified by the U.S. Environmental Protection Agency (EPA) as a probable human carcinogen.
 Unfortunately, this chemical is commonly used to pasteurize almonds.
 PPO is banned in the European Union, Canada and Mexico.
 Choose organic almonds to avoid this chemical.
 Although, they may not be truly raw, organic almonds will not be chemically treated.

 To purchase truly raw almonds, they must be imported.
 The USDA is not requiring pasteurization for imported almonds.
 I have heard that sometimes you can find organic imported almonds from Italy at Whole Foods.
 You may also be able to find raw almonds at the farmer’s market.
-Just ask if they pasteurize, sterilize or treat the almonds in any way.
+That is where we get them and I prefer them over the imported ones.
+Just ask the vendor if they pasteurize, sterilize or treat the almonds in any way.

 1/2 cup organic almonds (find real raw almonds here)